 Resistance only obstructs when we seek to evolve to a higher station morally, educationally, ethically, or spiritually.
 So if youíre in Calcutta working with the Mother Teresa Foundation and youíre thinking of bolting to launch a career in telemarketing, relax.
 Resistance will give you a free pass.

 Yes readers, I hear you. ďDoug, whatís all this?
-I thought you were just going to tell me to stop procrastinating and practice the darn guitar.Ē I am telling you that, but I think you have to understand the stakes here and that this is a war.
+I thought you were only going to tell me to stop procrastinating and practice the darn guitar.Ē I am telling you that, but I think you have to understand the stakes here and that this is a war.
 This isnít just about another innocuous New Yearís Resolution that you probably wonít keep.
-You have to understand that practicing the guitar falls into the category of evolving to a higher station and in particular the evolution of your soul.
+You have to understand that practicing the guitar falls into the category of evolving to a higher station and in particular, the evolution of your soul.
 Resistance wants to kill that with everything itís got.

 Here is the best weapon I know to fight the war.
 Itís called the Principle of Priority.
 It states: